Aliza Mizrahi

+It is an adaptation of Golan's 1952 play, which was first produced by his Shdera Company.
+It tells the story of a cleaning woman, Aliza Mizrahi in a Tel Aviv office.
+Mizrahi becomes an amateur detective amid a series of mysterious murders.

 Plot

 The firm of Green, Greenberg and Greenbaum is in trouble: large quantities of jam are missing from the storage.
 Worse, two of the senior partners are murdered.
 The incompetent inspector Klein (Avner Hizkiyahu) is trying to solve the case, without much success, while the cleaning woman Aliza Mizrahi (Edna Fliedel) conducts an investigation of her own and finds the culprit.
 Most of the film is set in Shalom Meir Tower in Tel Aviv, which was once the tallest building in the Middle East.

-The film is based on a popular stage play, also created by Menahem Golan and starring Edna Fliedel.
-It is a whodunnit murder mystery, a parody on the books of Agatha Christie.